abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 59: March 1, 2018

+Today's Progress: Finished advanced FCC algorithm challenges.

+Thoughts: Well, almost!
+Completed the Pairwise challenge, then revisted the Cash Register which was failing one final test on a difference of $0.01.
+Determined it was due to JavaScript's decimal rounding issue, but no brain power to trouble-shoot!
+Started first advanced project- Javascript calculator.

+Link to work: n/a

 ### Day 58: February 28, 2018

 Today's Progress: Continued advanced FCC algorithm challenges.